nguyenchiencong/nguyenchiencong.github.io/_pages/ai.md

 ### Playing with AI

 I've played with local LLMs (large language models).
 Some impressive local LLMs are Qwen3, GLM4, Gemma3, Mistral-small, Phi4 and QwQ models.
-I used Ollama to get things running and Open WebUI as the interface.
+I use Ollama to get things running and Open WebUI as the interface.
 It's quite a fascinating time to be experimenting with those things.
 It's quite cool to be able to run a large language model on your own machine.
 Besides, I've experimented with the Latent Diffusion Model (Stable Diffusion, Flux) using the interface of ComfyUI, testing image generation.

 I've set up AI assistants for coding in Vscode.
-I used continue.dev for assistance in writing, RooCode and Aider for semi-autonomous assisted coding, alternating between Gemini and Deepseek models.
+I use continue.dev for assistance in writing, RooCode and Aider for semi-autonomous assisted coding, alternating between Gemini and Deepseek models.